DeanDodds/milestoneProject3/testing.md

 # known bugs

 - cusine in catergories not displaying properly
-- edit form ingrendents and instructions does not split arrays
+- edit form ingrendents and instructions does not display correctly